 Time requirements for filing your claim are subject to a number of different factors and are governed by applicable statute of limitations.
 However, victims can have up-to three or four years to file a claim for injuries.
 When there is a conscious disregard for the rights of the victim then a lawsuit can be a proper method of resolution.
 While each claim can be different these time limitations are subject to the type of injury suffered.
 It is important to have a qualified elder abuse attorney evaluate your claim and properly assess your damages.

 Elderly victims are often some of the most vulnerable in our society.
 They lack the means necessary to properly seek justice for the harm suffered.
 Many are left without proper legal representation which can cause delays in filing their case.
-Our firm cares for the rights of the elderly and will aggressively fight for their representation.
+Our los angeles personal injury law firm cares for the rights of the elderly and will aggressively fight for their representation.
 Our elder abuse attorney will make sure that your rights are protected and will take measures to alert the proper authorities and take all needed measures to ensure their future safety.
 For those who receive SSI or SDI benefits we will make sure that your settlement does not discontinue your benefits.

 Our elder abuse attorney at Downtown LA Law can be reached at 855-385-2529 for a free case evaluation.